 - Helps in the regulation of blood flow

-Ribose: It is the “Pentose sugar” or “5-C sugar”, whose chemical formula is C5H10O5.
-Ribose can define as the “Aldopentose sugar” which is the monosaccharide that contains 5-Carbon atoms and a functional group (Aldehyde) at one end.
+Ribose: It is the pentose sugar or 5-C sugar, which has a chemical formula C5H10O5.
+Ribose merely refers to the aldopentose sugar that is the monosaccharide, which contains 5-carbon atoms and a functional group (aldehyde) at one end.

-Adenosine Tri-phosphate-cycle can define as the continuous process, where the energy-releasing molecule i.e. ATP is continuously dissociated and generated in all the living organisms.
+Adenosine Tri-phosphate-cycle is defined as the continuous process, where the energy-releasing molecule, i.e. ATP, is continuously dissociated and generated in all the living organisms.

-ATP- generation is the endothermic process where the ADP molecule is again converted into high energy producing molecule ATP where the energy is absorbed by the cell.
-The ATP generates from the cellular respiration by an enzyme “ATP-synthase”.
+ATP- generation is the endothermic process, in which the ADP molecule is again converted into high energy-producing molecule ATP.
+Here, the energy is absorbed by the cell.
+The ATPs is generated through the cellular respiration by an enzyme called ATP-synthase.